Unmixing ATR-{\mu}FTIR spectroscopic images of cross-sections of historical oil paintings: Introduction

 \section{Introduction}

-Over the past decades, spectroscopic techniques have become indispensable tools in the field of heritage science, such as pigment mapping and identification in artworks \cite{sober2022revealing, gestels5269502high}.
-These methods enable researchers to investigate the material composition, manufacturing techniques, and degradation processes of cultural heritage artefacts, offering essential insights for their study, conservation, and restoration.
+Over the past decades, spectroscopic techniques have become indispensable tools in the field of heritage science.
+These methods enable researchers to investigate the material composition, manufacturing techniques, and degradation processes of cultural heritage artefacts, offering essential insights for their study, conservation, and restoration~\cite{sober2022revealing, gestels5269502high}.
 A particularly powerful configuration is spectroscopic imaging (SI), which generates spatially resolved chemical maps by acquiring a full spectrum at each pixel across a defined surface \cite{ye2025application}.
 The resulting hyperspectral image (HSI) provides a detailed overview of material distributions within an artefact, revealing compositional patterns that would otherwise remain undetected (Fig.~\ref{fig:muchacho-hsu}).

-Despite its promise, SI data remains challenging to interpret.
+For all its potential, SI data remains challenging to interpret.
 Cultural heritage artefacts are heterogeneous, multi-layered, and often degraded, so pixel spectra are typically mixtures of multiple species (endmembers).
 In practice, analysts often rely on visual matching to reference libraries, which is time-consuming, dependent on \emph{a priori} expertise, prone to interpretive bias, and frequently insufficient to resolve all components in complex samples.
-These limitations have motivated automated pigment mapping/identification and learning-based approaches on hyperspectral reflectance cubes of artworks \cite{fatmaPigment2025}.
+These limitations have motivated automated material mapping and identification, and learning-based approaches on hyperspectral reflectance cubes of artworks~\cite{fatmaPigment2025}.

 In this work, we focus on attenuated total reflection Fourier transform infrared microspectroscopy (\atrftir{}) \cite{liu2022recent} and its use for the analysis of historical oil paintings' cross-sections.
 Paint cross-sections are a standard preparation in cultural heritage analysis: a millimetric sample containing the stratigraphy is embedded in resin and polished to expose all layers.
 An example observed by optical microscopy under polarized (OM-POL) and ultraviolet (OM-UV) light \cite{mcdonald2019optical} is shown in Fig.~\ref{fig:muchacho-painting}.
 In such samples, dozens of pigments, binders, varnishes and degradation products (e.g., metal soaps or oxalates) may be present, while the analyst often targets only a few, depending on the analytical question.